jorendorff/recipes/entrees/slow-cooker-brisket.md

 *(Sandwiches: open sesame buns on a baking sheet, add slices of brisket to both top and bottom halves, cover with cheddar cheese and raw sliced red onion.
 Toast, smash together, add a little mayo and spicy BBQ sauce.)*

+*(Consider tacos next time: chop it up, fry in coconut oil, and toss with lime juice.)*